The best heater for a greenhouse will vary from unit-to-unit as to climate, cost, and how well the greenhouse is built.

 Having fans that circulate the air is also important.

-A wood burning stove can be a good option if you have a ready source of wood to burn.
+A wood-burning stove is a good option if you have a ready source of wood to burn.
 Keep in mind how much work will be involved though in cutting, splittings, stacking and so on.

 How well a greenhouse is built and how high the roof is can also have an impact.
 Since heat rises a high roof will hold the heat higher up.